 Heat exchange options

-Geoexchange is not just restricted to using the ground as a heat exchange.
-The following options are also available and work well.
+The true beauty of a Geoexchange system is that is is not just restricted to using the ground as a heat exchange.
+Below is an overview of some of the options are also available and work well.

 Used where adequate land is available, horizontal loops involve one or more trenches that are dug using an excavator.
 High density polyethylene pipes are inserted, and the trenches are backfilled.